Halfwitz/portfolio-site/dayplanner.md

       <li>Traverse all of that node’s descendants using a DFS algorithm, storing all objects</li>
       <li>Return the results as a set of objects.</li>
    </ol>
-   <p>The prefix search also has an efficient lookup time complexity of *O(k + m)*, where m is the number of results starting with the prefix.</p>
+   <p>The prefix search also has an efficient lookup time complexity of <i>O(k + m)</i>, where m is the number of results starting with the prefix.</p>
    <p>While Binary Search Trees are generally more efficient in time and space, exploring and implementing Compact Tries was a beneficial experience in my understanding of the trade-offs and benefits of different data structures, such as the benefit of prefix-based searches.
-By choosing Radix trees over standard trees, many of these operations are likely to run much faster with a best-case O(1) time complexity due to the compression of nodes.
+By choosing Radix trees over standard trees, many of these operations are likely to run much faster with a best-case <i>O(1)</i> time complexity due to the compression of nodes.
 Overall, I was glad to acquire knowledge of such data structures, ultimately providing a deeper understanding of algorithmic problem-solving and data structure implementation.</p>
 </details>